DyogenIBENS/Agora/README.md

 It should run for a few minutes and end with this message in red:

-> the ancestral genomes should be available in tmp/ancGenomes/
+> The ancestral genomes are available in tmp/ancGenomes/

 ## Usage